Invariants and Home Spaces in Transition Systems and Petri Nets: Generating sets and minimality

 The notion of generating sets for semiflows is well known and efficiently supports the handling of an important class of invariants sometimes unduly called linear invariants in the literature.
 Several results have been published starting from the initial definition and structure of semiflows \cite{M77} to a large array of applications used especially to analyze Petri Nets \cite{Colom2003,DworLo16,JACB18,Wol2019}.

-Minimality of semiflows and minimality of their supports are critical for accelerating analysis compared to using other semiflows.
-Invariants deduced from minimal semiflows relate to smaller quantities of resources.
+Minimality of semiflows and minimality of their supports are critical to understand how to best decompose semiflows and manage analysis of behavioral properties.
+Invariants directly deduced from minimal semiflows relate to smaller quantities of resources.
 Furthermore, the smaller the support of semiflows, the more local their footprint.
 In the end, these two notions of minimality will foster analysis optimization.